- Associate Professor of Education

-Hood’s certificate program is geared to teachers who want to step up their students’ learning — and step into the exciting new career opportunities that STEM offers within education.
-Thanks to small classes instructed by professional educators, certificate candidates benefit from individual attention and research-based instruction.
-For those ready for more depth, the 15-credit certificate can be applied to a master’s degree in Curriculum and Instruction.
+Hood’s certificate program is geared towards teachers who want to enhance their students’ learning — and step into the exciting new career opportunities that STEM offers within education.
+Thanks to small class sizes instructed by professional educators, certificate candidates benefit from individual attention and research-based instruction.
+For those ready for more depth, the 15-credit certificate can be applied to a master’s degree in curriculum and instruction.

 are active in national professional organizations and in local schools as supervisors of teacher candidates.All Faculty

 Associate professors for education at Hood College, Tricia Strickland, Ph.D. and Kristy Calo, Ph.D were recently awarded a $45,000 grant from the Maryland State Department of Education.